 If someone is contacting the customer service department of any company, it’s most likely NOT following a positive experience.
-Calling customer service phone numbers (and I know this from experience) can be frustrating, especially if a customer values time and they actually want to speak to an actual person.
+Calling customer service phone numbers can be frustrating, especially if a customer values time and they want to speak to an actual person.
 It’s why Customer Service on Social Media is becoming more common, and a number of businesses are using social platforms to communicate with customers and hopefully resolve matters faster.

 According to a Simply Measured survey 99% of brands have a twitter account.
 Clearly, social media is making an impact on the way brands are marketed and advertised but it’s also changed the way customers express their feelings about a product or a service.
 This is a good and a bad thing for businesses.
 If we, customers, love a product we may share it with our online ‘Friends’ on Facebook or ‘Followers’ on Twitter, and if we are unhappy with a product we are even more likely to share that feeling too.
 According to a Zendesk survey 95% of customers are likely to share bad experiences and more than half of them will share their horror stories with five or more people.
 Check out this tweet by the Randy Rogers Band.